Home/Nutritional Comparison

 Orange Puree

-Orange puree is a smooth, thick liquid made from fresh oranges, rich in vitamins and minerals, particularly vitamin C. It is a versatile ingredient used in beverages, desserts, and sauces.
+Orange puree is a smooth, thick blend made from ripe oranges, rich in vitamins and antioxidants.
+It is often used in beverages, desserts, and sauces for its vibrant flavor and nutritional benefits.

-Contains antioxidants that may reduce inflammation and lower the risk of chronic diseases.
+Contains flavonoids that may reduce inflammation and lower the risk of chronic diseases such as heart disease.

 Aged Pu-erh Tea